Skip to content

 Active speaker detectionAutomatic (can be disabled per request)

-• AI Lip Sync — State-of-the-art lip sync model that preserves the speaker’s identity, head pose, and expressions while matching lip movements to new audio.
+• AI Lip Sync: State-of-the-art lip sync model that preserves the speaker’s identity, speaking style, and expressions while matching lip movements to new audio.

 Get from zero to your first AI lip sync generation in three steps: